kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 ### Timeout

-Webhooks add latency to each API server call, thus setting up a reasonable timeout for each AdmissionReview request from the webhook server side is critical.
+Webhooks add latency to each API server call configured in the ValidationWebhookConfig/MutatingWebhookConfig, for this KEP it should only affect `CREATE` and `UPDATE` requests on snapshot resources.
+Thus setting up a reasonable timeout for each AdmissionReview request from the webhook server side is critical.
 The default timeout is 10 seconds if not specified.
 When an AdmissionReview request sent to the webhook server timed out, `failurePolicy`(default to `Fail` which is equivalent to disallow) will be triggered.

 In the ValidatingWebhookConfiguration yaml [example](#kubernetes-api-server-configuration), a default timeout of two seconds is provided, cluster admins who wish to change the timeout may change the value of `timeoutSeconds`.